gkhays/NameParser/README.md

 return m.find();
 ```

-Sure enough, I quickly found one without having to get my hands too "dirty!" :smile: I tested it with the [Online regex tester and debugger](https://regex101.com/#pcre); see "[RegEx to split camelCase or TitleCase (advanced)](http://stackoverflow.com/a/7599674/6146580)."
+Sure enough, I quickly found one without having to get my hands too "dirty!" :smile: See "[RegEx to split camelCase or TitleCase (advanced)](http://stackoverflow.com/a/7599674/6146580)."
+I tested it with the [Online regex tester and debugger](https://regex101.com/#pcre);

 ## Credits & License